i-pi/i-pi/docs/src/getting-started.rst

 the nuclear dynamics is performed by the i-PI server, whereas the energy and forces evaluation is delegated to one or more instances of an external program, that acts as a client.
-This design principle has several advantages, in particular the possibility of performing PIMD based on the forces produced by one’s favourite electronic structure/empirical force field code.
-However, it also makes running a simulation slightly more complicated, since the two components must be set up and started independently.
+This design principle has several advantages, but it also makes running a simulation slightly more complicated, since the two components must be set up and started independently.